What Is Measles?

 called rubeola, the 10-day, hard or red measles).
 Measles is

 not rubella which is sometimes called the German or 3-day

 - Symptoms start 7-18 days (usually 10 days)

-after a person is in contact (exposed) to
+after a person has been in contact (exposed) with

 someone with the measles and last for 1 to 2